akihiro-inui/MusicGenreClassifiaction/README.md

 ## Introduction

 Music Genre Classification to the most widely used dataset; GTZAN was implemented with a set of several low-level feature extraction and machine learning methods.
-10 features are extracted from audio files and classified with 3 classifiers, k-NN, multilayer perceptron and convolutional neural network.
+10 features are extracted from audio files and classified with serveral classifiers, k-NN, multilayer perceptron and logistic regression.

 For the further information about the feature extraction methods, please have a look the papers in the reference.